rnadkarni2/SlicerBreast_DCEMRI_FTV/README.md

 <h2>Summary of Modules</h2>

+<p><strong>This extension is only compatible with MR exams that use bilateral
+images with axial slices.
+The extension has been used extensively to process MR exams on a Windows machine, and has been shown to work on a Mac as well.</strong> </p>

 <p>This extension contains 2 modules.
 After you install the extension, both of these modules
 can be found under the <strong>FTV Segmentation</strong> category in the modules list.</p>

 <p>The first module is called <strong>Module 1: Load DCE Images</strong>.
 In this module, the user selects the MR exam to process,
 preferences for early and late phase timing, and method of DCE series identification (automatic or manual).
-The module will then load the pre-contrast, early post-contrast, and late post-contrast phases to the Slicer window. <strong>This extension is only compatible with MR exams that use bilateral images with axial slices.</strong> </p>
+The module will then load the pre-contrast, early post-contrast, and late post-contrast phases to the Slicer window. </p>

 ![Screenshot from Module 1](https://github.com/rnadkarni2/SlicerBreast_DCEMRI_FTV/blob/master/Module1Screenshot.png)